defold/defold/editor/doc/cycles.md

 are connected/disconnected to the original nodes, or original nodes deleted.
-This is handled by the graph system as part of performing transactions, using the traversal predicate to determine for what nodes override nodes should exist.
+This is handled by the graph system as part of performing transactions, using the traversal predicate to determine for what nodes there should exist corresponding override nodes.

 In our gui case, when we add `button.gui` to `menu.gui` (using a template gui node), the editor creates an override (`g/override`) of